 1934

 Hills was the first to package coffee in vacuum packed tin, resulting in a fresher product than competitors.
-Yet it was Francesco Illy in 1934 who brought the concept of pressurised packaging containers to the coffee market.
+Yet it was Francesco Illy in 1934 who brought the concept of pressurized packaging containers to the coffee market.

 One of espresso’s defining characteristics, aside from its concentrated flavor and more syrupy body, is a top layer of foam known as the crema, which is a by-product of the high-pressure extraction process.